Mongrel.io User Documentation

 ignoreAttributes: When

 true, skips all attributes during XML generation.
-Whenfalse, includes attributes in the output.
-Can also accept an array of attribute names, regular expressions, or a callback function to selectively exclude specific attributes. -
+Can also accept an array of attribute names to selectively exclude. -

 suppressBooleanAttributes: When enabled, attributes with boolean